 However, if you’re looking for a speaker that can do much more than just play music, go for it.
 You can use a smart speaker just to know the weather, news, fuel prices, play music, games, and much more.
 Just remember it’s all fun and games till the WiFi acts up.

-Also, if you’re an audiophile or someone with a refined taste in music-listening, don’t go for the entry-level smart speakers.
+Also, if you’re an audiophile or someone with a refined ear for music, don’t go for the entry-level smart speakers.
 I have an Echo Dot and I have listened to a Google Home Mini as well.
 Both miss out on the mid-range and do an okay job with the bass.

 Rounding up, it’s functional to have a smart speaker because it can double up as a personal assistant and smart home control.
 However, you should keep in mind that a basic Bluetooth speaker at the same price might give you a similar, if not better, music quality and portability.